MBTI Alternatives

 Should I ignore my MBTI type completely?

 Your MBTI type tells you something about your self-perception, which has value.
 But treat it as one data point, not the truth.
-Compare it with feedback from others.
-If your type says you're an extravert but colleagues consistently describe you as reserved, that gap is worth exploring.
+Compare it with behavior under pressure.
+If your type says you're highly deliberate but timing games show impulsive moves, that gap is worth exploring.

 Related Resources